MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

  Now that the individual components of the circuit are functioning properly, they can be connected to each other appropriately to evaluate the working of the whole PLL.

- 4. PLL
+ 5. PLL

+    Different components simulated above are combined on spice using the ```.subckt``` command.
 Illustrated below is the pre-layout simulation of the PLL.

  ![pll_imp](https://user-images.githubusercontent.com/90972284/133920281-12cd642f-a976-4f9c-b394-525f68748135.jpg)